 If you're interested in finding out more about research study opportunities, please email your query to [email protected]

 All of our MD (Res) students must hold an undergraduate medical qualification and must be eligible to register with the General Medical Council (GMC).
 If you want to undertake hands-on clinical research you must be registered with the GMC.
 Applicants are normally clinicians undertaking research associated with their employment.

-Typically you’ll be a medical graduate at ST level.
-However, we do welcome applications from any medical doctor, including consultants or established general practitioners, and career grade and SAS doctors at any stage of their training and career.
+Typically you’ll be a medical graduate at ST level in any clinical speciality.
+However, we welcome applications from any medical doctor, including consultants or established general practitioners, and career grade and SAS doctors at any stage of their training and career.